BaptisteRoseau/BestPractices/topics/code.md

 duration: u64 = 60; // seconds
 ```

-This allows the reader to know the variable unit wherever he reads it instead of having to jump back to its definition.
+This allows the reader to know the variable unit wherever they read it instead of having to jump back to its definition.

 ### CODN005 - Use Meaningful Names

 Variables represent _something_.
 You should __always__ try to boil down _what_ that concept is and write it in the variable name.

-Avoid `data`, `value` or naming a variable by its type.
+Avoid `data`, `value`, or naming a variable by its type.

 DO: